ovh/docs/pages/public_cloud/ai_machine_learning/cli_11_howto_run_notebook_cli/guide.en-gb.md

 ### Run a new notebook

 To run a new notebook, the basic command is `ovhai notebook run`.
-This commands needs to be followed by some arguments that will specify the specifications of your notebook.
+This command needs to be followed by some arguments that will indicate the specifications of your notebook.

 You can see the full list of options by running `ovhai notebook run --help` or `ovhai notebook run -h`: